-Dehaene and De Cauter (2008) note that Foucault’s introduction to his talk on heterotopia contains some prescient remarks about our contemporary era.
+Dehaene and De Cauter (2008) note that the above introduction to Foucault’s talk on heterotopia contains some prescient remarks about our contemporary era.
 They suggest that this might be an early formulation of what would be described as the network society (Castells, 2002).

-This section of the website (introduced June 2018) will become an on-going attempt to set the concept of heterotopia within the contemporary context of networks, the Internet and the digital age.
+This on-going section of the website (introduced June 2018) starts to rethink the concept of heterotopia within the contemporary context of new technologies, the internet and our digital era.

 Castells, M. (2002) The Internet Galaxy, Oxford: Oxford University Press.